reimark/writing/blog/switch-to-https-now-for-free.md

 <div class="callout">
-<strong>Update, April 2015:</strong> While you can still get a free certificate from StartSSL, these days I use <strong><a href="https://sslmate.com">SSLMate</a></strong> for my domains, at home and at work.
-They're $16/year, but it's more than worth it to be able to run <code>sslmate buy domain.com</code> and have it Just Work.
+<strong>Update, January 2016:</strong> This guide is <strong>seriously out of date</strong>.
+Don't use StartSSL anymore, and don't jump through all these hoops below.
 <br/><br/>
-And: unlike StartSSL, you can reissue and revoke for free and as many times as you need. <strong><a href="https://sslmate.com">SSLMate</a></strong> is fantastic and I recommend the hell out of them.
-(They're not paying me, I swear!)
+Instead, check out either of two great options:
 <br/><br/>
+1) <strong><a href="https://sslmate.com">SSLMate</strong> is $16/year for a single-domain cert.
+While it's more than $0, it's more than worth it to be able to run <code>sslmate buy domain.com</code> and have it Just Work.
+<br/><br/>
 If you use SSLMate, this guide will still help you -- pick it up from <a href="#installing-the-certificates">Installing the certificates</a> and <a href="#setup-with-other-common-hosts">Setup with other common hosts</a>.
 <br/><br/>
-<strong>Update update, January 2016:</strong> And now there's <strong><a href="https://letsencrypt.org">Let's Encrypt</a></strong>!
-They issue free certificates for no cost, and their business model -- as a non-profit which doesn't charge for anything (including revocation and multi-domain certificates) -- is far superior to StartSSL's.
+2) <strong><a href="https://letsencrypt.org">Let's Encrypt</a></strong> is here!
+They issue certificates entirely for free.
+Revocation is free, multi-domain certificates are free, and they are a bona fide non-profit.
+The downside is that currently their [instructions](https://letsencrypt.readthedocs.org/en/latest/using.html#installation) and [official command line client](https://github.com/letsencrypt/letsencrypt) are a little rough.
+<br/><br/>
+I'm keeping the rest of the article intact below for historical purposes, but again: you should really go check out <strong><a href="https://sslmate.com">SSLMate</a></strong> and <strong><a href="https://letsencrypt.org">Let's Encrypt</a></strong> instead.
+I can't guarantee that the below steps will continue to work.
 </div>

 From now on, you should see a delightful lock <img src="/assets/images/blog/https/ssl-0-lock.png" /> next to [https://konklone.com](https://konklone.com) in your browser's URL bar, because I've switched this site to use HTTPS.
 I paid **$0** for the trouble.